Plan Your Military Divorce For Success—For You And Your Family

 3. The state where the military member claims legal residency

-These can be three separate states from which to choose, or one and the same.
+These can be three separate states from which to choose or the same.

 When choosing a state in which to file, remember that divorce requirements, property distributionchild custody, and alimony orders will be governed by the laws of the state in which the divorce petition is filed.